Helpful Tips for Speaker Management

 5. Setting speakers as affiliates

-You can edit speakers' permissions by clicking on Content > Speakers > Settings.
-If you decide to grant them access via a speaker dashboard, they should set their password as soon as you send them their login credentials, and know how to access their Speaker Dashboard.
+With HeySummit, you can edit speakers' permissions by clicking on Content > Speakers > Settings.
+If you decide to grant them access via a speaker dashboard, they should set their password as soon as you send them their login credentials and know how to access their Speaker Dashboard.

 Advantages of granting access: